(updated March 2025)

 10. CONTROLLING LAW; RIGHTS OF INDIVIDUALS, SETTLEMENTS

 In accordance with Articles VIII and XII of the Outer Space Treaty, the States Parties agree that the controlling law at any location shall be the law of the country that authorized/supervises the activity at that location, including any stations, installations, and facilities, subject this Agreement.
 Relations between locations of different States Parties will be governed by current international law until such time as new substantive rules are created by the States Parties.
-Nothing in this Agreement or in the Treaties shall be interpreted as limiting or diminishing the rights of individuals or settlements under customary international law.
+Nothing in this Agreement or in the Treaty shall be interpreted as limiting or diminishing the rights of individuals or settlements under customary international law.